martinezpalomera92/aboutMePortfolioJAMP/README.md

-Here is a complete README.md file for your Jaime Martínez Portfolio project, generated using the content and structure of your provided HTML, CSS, and JavaScript files.

-It includes sections for the project overview, features, technologies, setup, and key code practices.

-Markdown

 # 🧑‍💻 Jaime Martínez | Junior Full-Stack Developer Portfolio

 This is the personal portfolio of Jaime Armando Martínez Palomera, showcasing his skills, experience, and projects as a Junior Full-Stack Java Developer.
 The site features a clean, responsive design, dynamic animations, and full bilingual support (English and Spanish).